thebear8/cpp20-ranges-zip/README.md

-# A C++20 zip_view for two ranges, similar to C++23 std::ranges zip_view
+# A C++20 zip_view for two ranges, similar to C++23 `std::ranges::zip_view`
-Since there is still very little compiler support for std::ranges::zip_view, I built this replacement.
+Since there is still very little compiler support for `std::ranges::zip_view`, I built this replacement.
 It currently only handles two ranges.

 ## Example
 ```c++